Harry Smith Vacation Studentships

 Applicants should expect to receive notification of the outcome of their application within two months of the closing date.

-Awarded funds will be paid to the institution’s nominated account by bank transfer within one month of the award being made.
+Awarded funds will be paid to the institution’s nominated account by bank transfer within one month of payment details being received by the Grants Office.
+Any errors in provided details may result in a delay in payment.